1. Viktor Axelsen (Yonex)

 Racket: Astrox 99 Pro

 Naraoka's game focuses on control and precision.
 His chances are promising, and he may be a dark horse in this tournament.
-Four semi-finals, four quarter-finals and one final appearance this year doesn’t reflect Kodai’s talent or reflect his sensational form of 2022 but still a force to be reckoned with.
+Four semi-finals, four quarter-finals and one final appearance this year doesn’t adequately reflect Kodai’s talent or match his sensational form of 2022, the man from Japan is still a force to be reckoned with.

 Strings: Exbolt 65